Instagram is a must-have for ecommerce brands.

 Using broad hashtags that apply to your brand and industry will make you come up in more searches.
 Including hashtags means you want to be found for that particular keyword.
 But don’t just use anything – make sure the hashtag actually works for what you’re trying to post.

-Unique hashtags means that anyone looking at your posts will recognize your content for yours.
+Unique hashtags mean that anyone looking at your posts will recognize your content for yours.
 Having a single, unique hashtag that no one else uses will pay off in the long run as your brand awareness grows.

 Organize Contests and Giveaways